thi-ng/umbrella/packages/column-store/README.md

 manages its own schema, value validation, backing storage, indexing, serialization etc.

-From a user's POV, columns are not (usually) used directly, but via table, which acts as facade to the various configured columns.
-Data items are added as JS objects to a table, which then pulls out related values, validates them and the delegates them to the columns.
+From a user's POV, columns are not (usually) used directly, but accessed via a table, which provides row-based access to compound data records and acts as facade to the various configured columns.
+Data records are added as JS objects to a table, which then pulls out related values, validates them and the delegates them to the individual columns for encoding & storage.

 An example table definition looks like this (explanation of column types in next section below):